-131, 95, 83: These numbers sum up the three reasons manufacturers must embrace smart, connected products.
+There are three important reasons why manufacturers will embrace smart, connected products.

-- 95% of McKinsey’s Machinery & Industrial Automation survey respondents expect to change their business models to be successful in the future
+- In McKinsey’s Machinery & Industrial Automation, 95% of survey respondents expect to change their business models to be successful.

-- 83%—of the TSIA 40 Industrial Equipment Index face shrinking net operating income margins.
+- More than 80% of the TSIA 40 Industrial Equipment Index face shrinking net operating income margins.

 The answer is that your margins and top-line revenue would shrink: Revenue would come from a smaller number of customers.
 Your competition would offer more flexible pricing and services programs, making it tougher to acquire and keep new customers.
 You’d be able to compete only on price.
 You would be left behind.